 Here Amazon decides fully autonomously if the problem is a classification or a regression problem and then creates and trains several pipelines with different models.
 In the end the best pipeline can be easily deployed, while the predictions have to be generated by sending requests to the mounted endpoint.
 This is different to Amazon Personalize, where the recommendations can be obtained directly from the GUI, but Autopilot creates more pipelines.

 The best model according to Autopilot was an xgboost model , but we also evaluated a linear learner model to see if even a linear model is able to fit the data equally well.
 Besides we were also interested in how much the pre-processing of the data affects the generated movie predictions for the users.
-This is why we first fed all the available data (Figure on the left) to Autopilot and then only some pre-selected columns (see Figure on the right).
-In the latter case we discarded all the columns which were either not set for most of the rows or which did not seem to contain additional useful information to us (see Figure ).
+This is why we first fed all the available data (see Figure 1) to Autopilot and then only some pre-selected columns (see Figure 2).
+In the latter case we discarded all the columns which were either not set for most of the rows or which did not seem to contain additional useful information to us (see Figure 2).
 After evaluating the linear model and the xgboost model with both configurations we realized that for our problem neither the model nor the pre-processing significantly affects the output.

 All things considered, it is more costly to use Autopilot than to use Amazon Personalize, since the inference part needs to be done in the code.
 But in general, it is still easy to use and the user does not need to decide on any model not even if it is a regression or a classification problem.